CAPIT Sound Challenge

 The CAPIT Sound Challenge helps students master letter sounds quickly and enjoyably because we employ a science-based method known as Visual Mnemonics.

-Research and experience indicate that Visual Mnemonics are an efficient and fun method of helping students remember the relationship between the sound of a letter and its visual representation.
-A Visual Mnemonic is like “cognitive super glue,” magically and quickly pairing together “Sounds” and “Spellings” to one another with a lasting bond.
+• Research and experience indicate that Visual Mnemonics are an efficient and fun method of helping students remember the relationship between the sound of a letter and its visual representation.
+A Visual Mnemonic is like “cognitive super glue,” quickly pairing “Sounds” and “Spellings” to one another with a lasting bond.

 CAPIT provides unique Visual Mnemonics for every letter in the English language.
-Our Visual Mnemonics LOOK and SOUND like the Lowercase and Uppercase letters.
-They function as visual aids, helping students associate the English letters with images they can visualize, store in their memory, and later easily recall.
-Our Visual Mnemonics were selected after careful and prolonged testing with diverse groups of students.
-Only the fittest mnemonics survived.
+Our Visual Mnemonics look and sound like the lower- and uppercase letters.
+They function as visual aids, helping students associate letters with images they can visualize, store in their memory, and later easily recall.

 —National Reading Panel Report, 2-125